How We Evaluate Keyword Phrases Using Data and Human Behavior

 The demand for certain services or products can vary greatly from one location to another, so it’s important to evaluate search volume based on geographic factors.

 Optimizing for local keywords can give your business a competitive advantage, especially when people search for services or products near their location.
-Additionally, tools like Google My Business help businesses improve their local visibility by appearing in local map results.
+Additionally, tools like Google Business Profile help businesses improve their local visibility by appearing in local map results.

 10. Brands: Evaluating Branded vs. Non-Branded Keywords